 - -Launch a ‘Modern Slavery Awareness Programme’ to be delivered online through our EMS learning platform.

 - -Create ‘Modern Slavery Awareness Hub’ on our internal employee engagement platform, and adapt so that it can be used as a template by clients to communicate their own modern slavery agenda.

 We understand that the modern slavery risk is not static, and we will continue improving our approach to mitigating this risk in the year ahead.
 The actions that we are taking to assess the effectiveness of our approach are:

 - Continuing our annual review of our Modern Slavery Statement

-- Conducting an internal ‘Gap Analysis through our partnership with the Slave Free Alliance.
+- Seeking advice and support through our partnership with the Slave Free Alliance.

-- Continue to monitor and report on any incidents of alleged breaches of modern slavery practices.
+- Continue to monitor and report on any incidents of alleged breaches of modern slavery law.

-- Evaluate any training or engagement activities we conduct with our People.
+- Evaluate any training or engagement activities that we conduct with our People.